 With 40 hands-on interactive exhibits, the stories told at the National Museum of the Great Lakes include the fur traders in the 1600s, the Underground Railroad operators in the 1800s, and the rum runners in the 1900s.

-The museum even has two historical ships that are available for tours — the Col. James M. Schoonmaker Museum Ship and the Museum Tug Ohio.
-Visitors can get a first-hand look at what life was like on these ships and what the workers did daily.
+The museum has two historical ships for tours — the Col. James M. Schoonmaker Museum Ship and the Museum Tug Ohio.
+Visitors can get a first-hand look at life on these ships and what the workers did daily.

-The museum store has unique souvenirs for sale so that you can commemorate your visit to the National Museum of the Great Lakes in Toledo, Ohio.
+The museum store has unique souvenirs for sale to commemorate your visit to the National Museum of the Great Lakes in Toledo, Ohio.
 Adult tickets cost $11, and children five and under get in for free.

-See Related: Best Lighthouses to Visit Around the World
+See Related: Lighthouses to Visit Around the World

 16. The Blarney Irish Pub